uncomplete/devenv/README.md

 ## Python

 For Python we use Ubuntu 20.04's default python3 apt-get packages (Python 3.8.10).
 We use Jedi as a language-server for Python.

+## To-Do

+* Make a lightweight version for use as a default vim editor
+* Use alias